rjshade/cellular-automata/README.md

 gameboard.js
 ============

-Grid for displaying cellular automata
+Grid for displaying cellular automata.
+An exercise in learning CoffeeScript.